egel/dotfiles/configuration/README.md

 local LLM model.

-to work on macOS require App from <https://github.com/ollama/ollama>
+to work on macOS requires an App from <https://github.com/ollama/ollama>

 ```bash
 # install ollama